-You and your family can gain a whole slew of great movie suggestions from reading these weekly reviews.
-I hope these articles will lead to a fun summer of movie watching for you and your crew.
+In addition, you and your family can gain a whole slew of great movie suggestions from reading these weekly reviews.
+Truly, I hope these articles will lead to a fun summer of movie watching for you and your crew.

 Today’s Movie Title: Chitty Chitty Bang Bang

 Dick Van Dyke, Sally Ann Howes, Lionel Jeffries, and Benny Hill.
 (Interestingly, a young Phil Collins shows up as one of a crowd of Vulgarian children.)
-Although the movie is based on a novel by Ian Fleming, Roald Dahl had a hand in writing the screenplay which is completely evident in the appearance of the delightfully awful villains and the other-worldly land of Vulgaria.
+Although the movie is based on a novel by Ian Fleming, Roald Dahl had a hand in writing the screenplay.
+This is completely evident in the appearance of the delightfully awful villains and the other-worldly land of Vulgaria.

 Why We Love It:

 Singing!
 Dancing!
 Slapstick!
 Mayhem!
 Bad guys that you love to hate!
-When my four boys were all tiny, I was amazed that they could sit through the whole movie (2 hours and 24 minutes!), but apparently the multiple settings, suspense, and the opportunity to get up and dance The Old Bamboo with loose-limbed Dick Van Dyke kept everyone engaged long after the bowl of popcorn was empty.
+When my four boys were all tiny, I was amazed that they could sit through the whole movie (2 hours and 24 minutes!).
+Apparently, the multiple settings, suspense, and the opportunity to get up and dance The Old Bamboo.
+Loose-limbed Dick Van Dyke kept everyone engaged long after the bowl of popcorn was empty.

 Watch Out for This: